realashleybailey/FileFlows/docs/_plugins/VideoNodes/nodes/FFMPEGBuilder/TrackRemover.md

 It will only mark the current tracks in the "FFMPEG Builder" for removal, so any tracks added later will NOT be affected.

+#### Tip: Remove Images
+You can have this node remove images from a video file but setting the type to "Video" and the remove after index to "1".
+This will keep the first video track, but then remove the rest.
+FFMPEG treats images as a video track.

 ### Type
 The type of tracks that should be reordered